 There are several principles that apply when investing for the future:

-• Starting as early as possible gives you as much time to reach your goals as possible.
-Lowering the starting age from which pension savings are offered is a great example of this.
+- Starting as early as possible gives you as much time to reach your goals as possible.
 If you are aged 18 today you may be investing for 50 years or more, and you’ll benefit from many years of potential growth.
 And the power of compounding can mean that every year you earn returns on the previous years’ growth.

-• Investing a small amount regularly can help you smooth out the ups and downs of investing.
+- Investing a small amount regularly can help you smooth out the ups and downs of investing.
 You might buy shares when they are expensive, and you might buy shares when they are good value.
-But by buying investments at a variety of prices over the year you can be sure your total portfolio was bought at the “average” price.
+But by buying investments at a variety of prices over time you can be sure your total portfolio was bought at the “average” price.

-• Making the most of your tax allowances to save as much as you can afford.
+- Making the most of tax relief to save as much as you can afford.
 If you’re joining a pension scheme or already part of one and think you can afford to put away a little more each month, speak to your employer about making extra contributions.
 Some companies will match them to a maximum amount which is a welcome boost.

 If you’d like to put away more for your retirement, consider opening a self-invested pension plan (SIPP).
 It’s a personal savings account where your investments can grow tax free, but you’ll have a wider range of investments to choose from.
 You can invest up to 100% of your earned income or £60,000 (whichever is the lower) each year and you can claim income tax relief on your contributions.